Traditional bingo calls: 1-90

-Historical References in Bingo CallsThe bulk of the historical references in nicknames come from the 1950s and ’60s.
+Historical References in Bingo CallsThe bulk of the historical references in bingo terms come from the 1950s and ’60s.
 During this period, bingo began to reach its peak popularity, and many of the nicknames formed in these years have stuck around for decades.
 However, some people are calling for modern updates to the nicknames to make them more relevant to today’s players and appeal to younger generations.

 The easiest way to broaden the appeal is to pick traditionally rhyming numbers and assign pop culture references to them.
 For example, the number 32 would be called “Jimmy Choo” instead of “buckle my shoe,” 84 could be “Dumbledore,” and 42 “Winnie the Pooh” could be rebranded as “Pikachu,” the Pokémon character.